open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Recommenendation: sampler delegation

-For non-root spans, composite samplers SHOULD NOT condition the choice of delegating sampler based on the parent's sampled flag or OpenTelemetry tracestate.
+For non-root spans, composite samplers SHOULD NOT condition the choice of delegated-to sampler based on the parent's sampled flag or OpenTelemetry tracestate.

 #### Trace producer: interoperability with `ParentBased` sampler